-The results discussed in this section involve the submitted run as described above in Search Experiment Design, and only discusses those results which were made available from TRECVID (no other result analysis is included).
-The measurements of mean averaged precision, interpolated recall precision, and precision at n shots were performed by assessors at the National Institute for Standards and Technology (NIST), and can be further explored in the proceedings of TREC-10 [5].
+This section discusses the results from the submitted run as described above and compares those with other systems participating in the search task.
+The measurements of mean averaged precision (MAP), interpolated recall precision, and precision at n shots were performed by assessors at the National Institute for Standards and Technology (NIST), and can be further explored in the proceedings of TREC-10 [5].
+Moreover, further results analysis was performed and includes system ranking (of ViewFinder) across each search topic.